COVID-19 vaccination in New Zealand: Opposition to vaccine mandates

-On 28 June, the Hood mounted a second effort to seek judicial review of the vaccine rollout for children aged between 5 and 11 years.
+On 28 June 2022, the Hood mounted a second effort to seek judicial review of the vaccine rollout for children aged between 5 and 11 years.
 Justice Rebecca Ellis had earlier denied the group's bid for an immediate halt of the vaccine rollout for children in February 2022.
 In his legal arguments, the group's lawyer David Jones QC had cited several anti-vaccination doctors including American doctor Robert W. Malone.

-On 19 September, a group of unvaccinated caregivers represented by lawyer Matthew Hague sought a judicial review of the Government's vaccine mandate for health workers, claiming they had lost thousands of dollars in income.
-Though the Health Ministry had initially exempted home caregives from the health workers' vaccine mandate, it subsequently extend the mandate to home caregivers.
+On 19 September 2022, a group of unvaccinated caregivers represented by lawyer Matthew Hague sought a judicial review of the Government's vaccine mandate for health workers, claiming they had lost thousands of dollars in income.
+Though the Health Ministry had initially exempted home caregivers from the health workers' vaccine mandate, it subsequently extend the mandate to home caregivers.
 Disability advocate Jane Carrigan argued that the inclusion of home-based care givers in the vaccine mandate for health workers was unjust since the Health Ministry had denied them the same rights as other health workers for years.
-On 10 March, High Court Judge Van Bohemen ruled that the decision by the-then COVID-19 Response Minister Chris Hipkins to extend the vaccine mandate to family carers was invalid.
+On 10 March 2023, High Court Judge Van Bohemen ruled that the decision by the-then COVID-19 Response Minister Chris Hipkins to extend the vaccine mandate to family carers was invalid.
 He also stated that the caregivers were entitled to compensation for lost income and urged Prime Minister Hipkins to apologise to them.

+In late March 2023, former tertiary student Tahi Ricks sought NZ$1 million in compensation from the polytechnic Ara Institute of Canterbury.
+Ara had required all students and staff to be fully vaccinated by 14 February 2022.
+Unvaccinated people, with the exception of individuals with Ministry of Health vaccine exemptions, were barred from entering Ara's campuses from that date.
+Ricks alleged that the vaccine mandate had disrupted his study plans and that Ara had denied him distance learning options.
+Ricks represented himself during the hearing at the Christchurch High Court.
+Ara was represented by lawyer Olly Peers, who defended Ara's vaccine requirement policy as part of the Government's COVID-19 Protection Framework.

+On 7 July 2023, the Employment Court ruled that a South Island port employee nicknamed "GF" had been unjustifiable dismissed by his employer for refusing to take a COVID-19 vaccine during the COVID-19 pandemic.
+The Court ruled that the employer, whose identity remains suppressed, had failed to engage with GF, comply with tikanga (Māori customary values) in terms of staff employment relationships, and meet its "heightened obligations" under the Public Service Act 2020.